Zeila: Present

+On 9 February 1991, the Somali National Movement (SNM) clashed with Djiboutian-backed USF forces on the Djiboutian border, with the Issa USF forces, backed by former Somalian regulars, occupying the western parts of Awdal region with the goal of annexing Zeyla to Djibouti.
+The SNM rejected their claims, and took military action against the USF soldiers, which were swiftly routed and violently crushed.

 In the post-independence period, Zeila was administered as part of the official Awdal region of Somaliland.

 Following the outbreak of the civil war in the early 1990s, much of the city's historic infrastructure was destroyed and many residents left the area.
 However, remittance funds sent by relatives abroad have contributed toward the reconstruction of the town, as well as the local trade and fishing industries.